Proton-M/Briz-M – Launch Vehicle

 |Burn Time||0.03 to 10,000s|

 Briz-M is a hypergolic upper stage developed for the Proton Rocket allowing access to a variety of orbits including Geostationary Transfer Orbit, Geosynchronous Orbit, escape trajectories and all types of lower orbits.
-Due to its propellant combination and low-performance engine, the payload capacity of Angara with Briz-M are much smaller than with the cryogenic upper stage.
+Due to its propellant combination and low-performance engine, the payload capacity of Proton with Briz-M is much smaller than with Block-DM semi-cryo upper stage.

 Briz was developed on the basis of an anti-satellite propulsion system studied in the 1980s and first flew as Briz-K before being developed into the smaller Briz-KM for the Rockot launcher and its larger sister, the Briz-M, for Proton missions.
 Briz-M first flew in 1999 and the KM version made its debut in 2000.

 Briz-M is 4.0 meters in diameter and 2.61 meters in length consisting of a central block that houses propellant tanks, the engine compartment, pressurization systems and the flight control system.
 The Core Section is 2.49 meters in diameter.
 A toroidal tank section installed around the core vehicle carries additional propellants and is jettisoned after being emptied.
 In total, Briz-M weighs around 22,300 Kilograms including 5.2 metric tons of propellants stored in the core module and 14.6 tons of propellants carried in the Auxiliary Propellant Tank.